 Perfetti, C.A., Stafura, J., & Adlof, S.M.
 (2013).
 Reading comprehension and reading comprehension problems: A word-to-text integration perspective.
 In Miller, B., L. Cutting, & P. McCardle (Eds.)
 Unraveling the Behavioral Neurobiological, and Genetic Components of Reading Comprehension.
 Baltimore: Paul Brookes Publishing.

-Perfetti, C.A. & Adlof, S.M. (in press).
+Perfetti, C.A. & Adlof, S.M.
+(2013).
 Reading Comprehension: A conceptual framework from word meaning to text meaning.
 In J. Sabatini & E. Albro (Eds.)
 Assessing Reading in the 21st Century: Aligning and applying advances in the reading and measurement sciences.
 Lanham, MD: Rowman & Littlefield Education.

 Adlof, S.M., Perfetti, C.A., & Catts, H.W.
 (2011).
 Developmental changes in reading comprehension: Implications for assessment and instruction.
 In J. Samuels & A. Farstrup (Eds).
 What Research Has to Say About Reading Instruction, Fourth Edition (pp. 186-235).
 Newark, DE: International Reading Association.

 Catts, H.W., & Adlof, S.M.
 (2011).
 Phonological and other deficits associated with dyslexia.
 In S. Brady, D. Blaze, & A. Fowler (Eds.), Explaining individual differences in reading: Theory and evidence (pp. 137-152).
 New York, NY: Taylor & Frances.